Yana Dee Team

 Store, sales, and content manager

 I've always loved being in the outdoors and learning about nature.
 I majored in Environmental Studies at Northland College WI.
-I imagined myself working in nonprofits or maybe pubic parks for my whole career, yet I have found myself working in business and sales.
+I imagined myself working in nonprofits or maybe public parks for my whole career, yet I have found myself working in business and sales.
 I have been working at Yana Dee for over three years now.

 In these times of increasing environmental stress, I am inspired by the power of humans to create art, community, and healthy lives.
 One of the powers we humans have is the ability to "vote with our dollars."
 I am in sales, and as an environmentalist I feel great about it, because I am promoting essential goods (clothes & accessories) that are healthy, sustainable as possible, and ethically produced.
 I must be doing something right, because in 2018 I won Environmentalist of the Year, Business Category, presented by the Northern Michigan Environmental Action Council.